saracoth/newdark-mods/doc/Mod-Radar.md

 * [dbmods\just4fun_radar_00_base.dml](../dbmods/just4fun_radar_00_base.dml?raw=1)
 * [dbmods\miss_all\just4fun_radar_ui.dml](../dbmods/miss_all/just4fun_radar_ui.dml?raw=1) (Unlike the other DML files on this page, this one goes in a miss_all folder inside the dbmods folder.)
 * [sq_scripts\just4fun_radar_00_base.nut](../sq_scripts/just4fun_radar_00_base.nut?raw=1)
+* [dbmods\just4fun_radar_01_direct_script.dml](../dbmods/just4fun_radar_01_direct_script.dml?raw=1) (Optional, but recommended.
+Makes some features of device and readable radars more reliable.)
 * [j4fRes.crf](../j4fRes.crf)

 **Optional loot detection**: Yellow indicators.
 * [dbmods\just4fun_radar_10_lootdar.dml](../dbmods/just4fun_radar_10_lootdar.dml?raw=1)

 **Optional quest/secret detection**: Pink indicators.
-This isn't as thorough as other indicators, and only handles objectives to pick up, destroy, or protect a thing.
+This isn't as thorough as other indicators, and only handles *some* objectives to pick up, destroy, or protect a thing.
 Missions may track objectives through special scripts instead, and this includes the Thief 1 original missions.
-Thief 2 missions and FMs are more likely to use detectable quest objectives.
+Thief 2 missions and FMs are more likely to use detectable quest objectives, but this is no guarantee.
 * [dbmods\just4fun_radar_10_lootdar.dml](../dbmods/just4fun_radar_10_questdar.dml?raw=1)

 **Optional equipment detection (keys, arrows, potions, etc.)**: Green indicators.